Protocols for Creating Anyons and Defects via Gauging: Twisted Quantum Double Ribbon Operators

 We have constructed closed ribbon operators for $s, \bar{s}$.
 Open ribbon operators can be obtained by simply terminating these closed ribbon expressions; the particular choice of termination doesn't matter, since the ribbons will only differ by a local operator acting at the ends.
 We can verify that both open and closed ribbons commute with all doubled semion stabilizers along their bulk; the open ribbon will excite a plaquette and vertex stabilizer at each of its ends (see Fig. \ref{fig:semion-ribbons}c for an example).
 Immediately, we can see both closed and open ribbons commute with the plaquette stabilizers everywhere in their bulk; there are two $X$ operators acting on every triangle.
 At each end of the open ribbon, one triangle will only have a single $X$ acting on it, and so will be excited.
 The commutation relations with the vertex stabilizers are more complicated, but using the commutation relations below, it can be verified that a closed ribbon commutes will all elementary vertex stabilizers. $R = e^{i \frac{\pi}{4} Z}$ has the following commutation relations with $X, Z$:

 Intuitively, the gauging map will preserve commutation relations, and the closed ribbon operators are simply the dual operators to products of commuting SPT stabilizers.

 Now we verify the self and mutual statistics of the anyons created by these ribbons.
-We expect that $s$ and $\bar{s}$ should have trivial mutual statistics, while they should each pick up a phase of $-1$ when braiding fully around each other.
+We expect that $s$ and $\bar{s}$ should have trivial mutual statistics, while they should each pick up a phase of $-1$ when braiding fully around any anyon of the same type.
 In other words, two overlapping $s$ or $\bar{s}$ ribbons anti-commute, while an $s$ and $\bar{s}$ ribbon commute.
-See Fig. \ref{fig:semion-braiding} for a visual demonstration using the commutation relations given in Eq. \ref{eq:R-commutations}.
+See Fig. \ref{fig:semion-braiding} for a visual demonstration using the commutation relations given in Eq. \eqref{eq:R-commutations}.